 Step 3 - Create the APA Paragraph Style

 Figure 3: Create the style from a paragraph in APA format

 Figure 3 written instructions (if required) are as follows:

 - Enter the style name of your choice.

 - If you want to make your APA style available for future documents

 Else select OK.

 Note: I strongly recommend you make your style available for future documents.
-This means you can format APA paragraphs in any future academic writing with one "click".
+Then you can format APA paragraphs in any future academic paper with one "click".
 This is how you save time, and ensure your paragraphs are formatted accurately and consistently.